language to be deleted (2) new language

 new text begin (2) require or request a person to mail or deliver or cause to be mailed or delivered an item that displays a Social Security number on the outside of the item or in a manner where the Social Security number is visible without opening the item. new text end

 (a) Except as provided in paragraph (b), data collected by deleted text begin state agencies, political subdivisions, or statewide systemsdeleted text end new text begin a government entity new text end as part of an active investigation undertaken for the purpose of the commencement or defense of a pending civil legal action, or which are retained in anticipation of a pending civil legal action, are classified as protected nonpublic data pursuant to section 13.02, subdivision 13, in the case of data not on individuals and confidential pursuant to section 13.02, subdivision 3, in the case of data on individuals.
 Any deleted text begin agency, political subdivision, or statewide systemdeleted text end new text begin government entity new text end may make any data classified as confidential or protected nonpublic pursuant to this subdivision accessible to any person, agency or the public if the deleted text begin agency, political subdivision, or statewide systemdeleted text end new text begin government entity new text end determines that the access will aid the law enforcement process, promote public health or safety or dispel widespread rumor or unrest.

 (b) A complainant has access to a statement provided by the complainant to a government entity under paragraph (a).

-A school hiring authority may hire an individual pending completion of a background check under subdivision 1 but shall notify the individual that the individual's employment may be terminated based on the result of the background check.
+new text begin (a) new text end A school hiring authority may hire an individual pending completion of a background check under subdivision 1 but shall notify the individual that the individual's employment may be terminated based on the result of the background check.
 A school hiring authority is not liable for failing to hire or for terminating an individual's employment based on the result of a background check under this section.

 For purposes of this section: